 Dog doors have gone high tech.

-You may need to train your dog to use the door.
+You may need to train your dog to use a doggy door.

 Dog doors aren’t just for doors any more.

-Think of dog doors and you probably picture one installed permanently in an exterior door.
-That’s definitely the most popular option but it’s not your only choice.
-Homeowners can opt for wall-mounted dog doors, literally cutting a hole in the exterior wall to give your dog access to the lawn.
-Plan on professional installation somewhere in the $100-$200 range for this type of door.
 For DIYers and renters, sliding patio doors can be fitted with dog doors.
-The new dog door fits into the track and secures to the frame but, when you move, you can easily take the dog door with you.
+The new doggy door fits into the track and secures to the frame but, when you move, you can easily take the dog door with you.